FlameKat53/Twister-OS-Patcher/README.md

 # Install/Update
 `wget https://raw.githubusercontent.com/FlameKat53/Twister-OS-Patcher/master/install.sh && chmod +x ./install.sh && ./install.sh && rm install.sh`<br>
-If you notice the repo has been changed, run `twistpatch-update` to update your current version of the patcher.
+If you notice the repo has been changed, run `twistpatch --update` to update your current version of the patcher.

 # Uninstall
 `twistpatch-remove`